tupelo-shen/my_test/doc/linux/qemu/Linux_kernel_analysis/理解linux内核-13.1-IO架构.md

     Used to connect several different hardware devices.
 Devices attached to a general-purpose I/O interface are usually external devices.

-#### 3.1 Custom I/O interfaces
+#### 3.1 专用I/O接口

-Just to give an idea of how much variety is encompassed by custom I/O interfaces— thus by the devices currently installed in a PC—we’ll list some of the most commonly
+Just to give an idea of how much variety is encompassed by custom I/O interfaces—thus by the devices currently installed in a PC—we’ll list some of the most commonly found:

-found:
-Keyboard interface
+1. Keyboard interface

     Connected to a keyboard controller that includes a dedicated microprocessor.
 This microprocessor decodes the combination of pressed keys, generates an interrupt, and puts the corresponding scan code in an input register.

-Graphic interface
+2. Graphic interface

     Packed together with the corresponding controller in a graphic card that has its own frame buffer, as well as a specialized processor and some code stored in a Read-Only Memory chip (ROM).
 The frame buffer is an on-board memory containing a description of the current screen contents.

-Disk interface
+3. Disk interface

     Connected by a cable to the disk controller, which is usually integrated with the disk.
 For instance, the IDE interface is connected by a 40-wire flat conductor cable to an intelligent disk controller that can be found on the disk itself.

-Bus mouse interface
+4. Bus mouse interface

     Connected by a cable to the corresponding controller, which is included in the mouse.

-Network interface
+5. Network interface

     Packed together with the corresponding controller in a network card used to receive or transmit network packets.
 Although there are several widely adopted network standards, Ethernet (IEEE 802.3) is the most common.

-#### 3.2 General-purpose I/O interfaces
+#### 3.2 通用I/O接口

 Modern PCs include several general-purpose I/O interfaces, which connect a wide range of external devices.
 The most common interfaces are:

-Parallel port
+1. Parallel port

     Traditionally used to connect printers, it can also be used to connect removable disks, scanners, backup units, and other computers.
 The data is transferred 1 byte (8 bits) at a time.

-Serial port
+2. Serial port

     Like the parallel port, but the data is transferred 1 bit at a time.
 It includes a Universal Asynchronous Receiver and Transmitter (UART) chip to string out the bytes to be sent into a sequence of bits and to reassemble the received bits into bytes.
 Because it is intrinsically slower than the parallel port, this interface is mainly used to connect external devices that do not operate at a high speed, such as modems, mouses, and printers.

-PCMCIA interface
+3. PCMCIA interface

     Included mostly on portable computers.
 The external device, which has the shape of a credit card, can be inserted into and removed from a slot without rebooting the system.
 The most common PCMCIA devices are hard disks, modems, network cards, and RAM expansions.

-SCSI (Small Computer System Interface) interface
+4. SCSI (Small Computer System Interface) interface

     A circuit that connects the main PC bus to a secondary bus called the SCSI bus.
 The SCSI-2 bus allows up to eight PCs and external devices—hard disks, scanners, CD-ROM writers, and so on—to be connected.
-Wide SCSI-2 and the SCSI- 3 interfaces allow you to connect 16 devices or more if additional interfaces are present.
+Wide SCSI-2 and the SCSI-3 interfaces allow you to connect 16 devices or more if additional interfaces are present.
 The SCSI standard is the communication protocol used to connect devices via the SCSI bus.

-Universal serial bus (USB)
+5. Universal serial bus (USB)

     A general-purpose I/O interface that operates at a high speed and may be used for the external devices traditionally connected to the parallel port, the serial port, and the SCSI interface.

 ## 4 设备控制器

 A complex device may require a device controller to drive it.
 Essentially, the controller plays two important roles:

 * It interprets the high-level commands received from the I/O interface and forces the device to execute specific actions by sending proper sequences of electrical signals to it.